nnirror/facet/README.md

 new $('example').sine(1,1000).gain(mousey); // cursor y position controls volume every time the code runs
 ```

+## NFTs

+Anyone who creates a NFT to sell media created with Facet will be cursed.

 ## Command reference

 ### Single number generators